tiprankstipranks

 Ability to Sell

-Total Risks: 7/44 (16%)Below Sector Average
+Total Risks: 7/42 (17%)Above Sector Average

-Competition1 | 2.3%
+Competition1 | 2.4%

 Competition - Risk 1

-The market in which we operate is intensely competitive, and if we do not compete effectively, our ability to attract and retain customers could be harmed, which would negatively impact our business and operating results.
+The market in which we operate is intensely competitive, and if we do not innovate and compete effectively, our ability to attract and retain customers could be harmed, which would negatively impact our business and operating results.

 Our business environment is rapidly evolving and intensely competitive.
 We also face changing technologies, shifting user needs, and frequent introductions of rival products and services.
 To compete successfully, we must accurately anticipate technology developments and deliver innovative, relevant and useful products, services, and technologies in a timely manner.
 Likewise, we anticipate continuing pressure to innovate and develop a wider range of products and services.
 This will result in us needing to expend significant resources in research and development and potentially acquisitions of other companies or assets, to enhance our technology and new and existing products and services.
 To remain competitive and to acquire and retain new customers, we must deliver features and functionality that enhance the utility and perceived value of our platform, products, and add-ons to our prospective and existing customers.
-Our platform, products, and add-ons must (i) operate without the presence of material software defects, whether actual or perceived, (ii) maintain deep and rich data sources, (iii) adapt to the changing needs of our current and prospective customers including by developing new technology, (iv) adapt to changing functionality and provide interoperability with third-party APIs, (v) maintain and develop integrations with complementary third-party services that provide value to our customers, (vi) be easy to use and visually pleasing, (vii) deliver rapid return on investment to our customers across multiple functions within their organizations, and (viii) be delivered with a superior customer support experience.
-We may not be successful in delivering on some or all of the foregoing or in doing so while maintaining competitive pricing, which could result in customer dissatisfaction leading to termination or downgrades of premium subscriptions, fewer new free customers, fewer subscription upgrades or lower dollar-based net revenue retention rates, prospective customers' selection of our competitors' products over our own, and other adverse effects on our business.
-Many of our current and future competitors benefit from competitive advantages over us, such as greater name recognition, longer operating histories, more targeted products for specific use cases, larger sales and more established relationships or integrations with third-party data providers, search engines, online retail platforms, and social media networking sites, and more established relationships with customers in the market.
+Our platform, products, and add-ons must (i) operate without the presence of material software defects, whether actual or perceived, (ii) maintain deep, rich and continuously improving data sources, (iii) adapt to the changing needs of our current and prospective customers including by developing new technology, (iv) adapt to changing functionality and provide interoperability with third-party APIs, (v) maintain and develop integrations with complementary third-party services that provide value to our customers, (vi) be easy to use and visually pleasing, (vii) deliver rapid and quantifiable return on investment to our customers across multiple functions within their organizations, and (viii) be delivered with a superior customer support experience.
+We may not be successful in delivering on some or all of the foregoing or in doing so while maintaining competitive pricing, which could result in customer dissatisfaction leading to termination, non-renewals or downgrades of premium subscriptions, fewer new customers, fewer subscription upgrades or lower dollar-based net revenue retention rates, prospective customers' selection of our competitors' products over our own, and other adverse effects on our business.
+Some of our current and future competitors may benefit from competitive advantages over us, such as greater name recognition, longer operating histories, more targeted products for specific use cases, larger sales and more established relationships or integrations with third-party data providers, search engines, online retail platforms, and social media networking sites, and more established relationships with customers in the market.
 Additionally, many of our competitors may expend a considerably greater amount of funds on their research and development efforts, and those that do not may be acquired by larger companies that would allocate greater resources to our competitors' research and development programs.
 Demand for our platform is also price sensitive.
 Many factors, including our marketing, sales and technology costs, and the pricing and marketing strategies of our competitors, can significantly affect our pricing strategies.
 Certain competitors offer, or may in the future offer, lower-priced or free products that compete with our platform, products, and/or add-ons, or may bundle their solutions with other companies' offerings to provide a broader range of functionality at reduced volume pricing.
 Similarly, certain competitors may use marketing strategies that enable them to acquire customers at a lower cost than we do.
 Even if such competitive products do not include all the features and functionality that our platform provides, we could face pricing pressure to the extent that customers find such alternative products to be sufficient to meet their needs or do not perceive a material return on investment from the additional features and functionality they would obtain by purchasing our platform relative to the competitive point solutions.
 Additionally, our competitors may further drive down the price through strategic business combinations.
-We may be forced to engage in price-cutting initiatives, offer other discounts, or increase our sales and marketing and other expenses to attract and retain free and paying customers in response to competitive pressures, any of which would harm our business and operating results.
+We may be forced to engage in price-cutting initiatives, offer other discounts, limit or curtail price increases, or increase our sales and marketing and other expenses to attract and retain free and paying customers in response to competitive pressures, any of which would harm our business and operating results.

-Demand2 | 4.5%
+Demand2 | 4.8%

 Demand - Risk 1